 - Timeline of payment attempts

-Over the last several years, we learned that combining firm payment policies with clear communication and strategic escalation produces the best outcomes.
-Our approach of balancing professional relationships while protecting our interests helps us resolve 95% of payment issues before court action.
+Over the years, I’ve learned that combining firm payment policies with clear communication and strategic escalation produces the best outcomes.
+My approach of balancing professional relationships while protecting my financial interests helps me resolve 95% of payment issues before court action becomes necessary.

 Conclusion